nkma1989/azurefunctions-keras-model/README.md

 ```
 python testAPI.py -e <Local endpoint>
 ```
-This python script will take the images located in testimages and send it to the function API and show the label vs. the prediction.
+This python script will load the images located in testimages and send an HTTP request to the API endpoint specified as a parameter -e.
 It can also be used to test published functions by passing the published endpoint.
 The output should look like the following:

 ![host_start](https://github.com/nkma1989/azurefunctions-keras-model/blob/master/doc/func_test.jpg)